The Power of Now: A Guide to Spiritual Enlightenment by Eckhart Tolle

 “When the mind is running your life, conflict, strife, and problems are inevitable.
 Being in touch with your inner body creates a clear space of no-mind within which the relationship can flower.”

 Don’t let your mind run your life.
-If you do, it will be consumed with inner conflict and problems, which will worsen your relationship.
+If you do, it will be consumed with inner conflict and problems, which will worsen and may even make your relationship fail.
 Instead, create inner space and stillness to allow your relationship to flourish.

 Death is an illusion